I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Mobility.

-This refers to a person's ability to deal with a changing situation.
+This refers to a person’s ability to respond to a changing situation.
 With the emergence of new facts that contradict the decision you have chosen, you should adequately assess the situation and take appropriate measures.

 Concentration.

-When making an important decision for you, it is advisable to abstract from other problems.
-The efforts of the brain must be directed to specific task, on the implementation of which depends peace of mind, material well-being or the future in general.
+When making a decision that is important to you, it is advisable to abstract yourself from other problems.
+The brain's efforts need to be directed to specific task, the fulfillment of which depends peace of mind, material well-being or the future in general.

 Selectivity.

-Choose facts that are really noteworthy.
-Sweep away extra information, do not consider important what is not worth your attention and effort.
+Choose facts that are truly noteworthy.
+Sweep away unnecessary information, do not consider important what is not worth your attention and effort.

 Life experience.

 When making serious decisions, you should not rely only on your own experience.
-Consult with smart people, watch programs, look for advice on the Internet or books.
+Consult with smart people, watch shows, look for advice on the Internet or books.

-Don't put your ability first.
-The success that you have achieved before is the sum of your contribution, the help of others and a happy coincidence.
-Draw conclusions from mistakes, try not to "step on the same rake" in the future.
+Don't put your abilities first.
+The successes you have achieved before are a combination of your contribution, the help of others and a happy coincidence of circumstances.
+Draw conclusions from mistakes, try not to “step on the same rake” in the future.

 Concentrate, choose the path you will take to make a decision, calm down and act.
-In the matter of understanding and developing an action plan, there should be no excessive haste, fanaticism and overestimated predictions about the result.
-These moments reduce the efficiency of the process and give the victory a bitter taste of dissatisfaction.
+In the matter of awareness and development of an action plan, there should not be excessive haste, fanaticism and inflated forecasts about the result.
+These moments reduce the effectiveness of the process and give victory a bitter taste of dissatisfaction.

 3 strategies will help you not doubt your decision